Listed stock corporations are obligated to issue and publish annual Corporate Governance Statements, including for the Group.

 Andreas Wolf

-Member of the Supervisory Board since 17 April 2018
+Supervisory Board member since 17 April 2018

 Business Manager